-If you have a contract of service (for example, contract of employment) with a specific practice other than your own to be the PCN Clinical Director you are eligible to join the NHS Pension Scheme as a practice staff member if you so wish.
+If you have a contract of service (for example, contract of employment) with a specific practice other than your own to be the PCN clinical director you are eligible to join the NHS Pension Scheme as a practice staff member if you so wish.
 This is because this type of work falls under the definition of being a practice staff member under the NHS Pension Scheme Regulations.
 As this is not a GP post 'per se' you could opt out of pensioning it by completing form SD502 however you should seek expert advice.

-If you have a contract of service (for example, contract of employment) to be a Clinical Director with a limited company (that is an NHS Pension Scheme direction employing authority) created to oversee the PCN, you may join the NHS Pensions Scheme as an officer member if you wish.
+If you have a contract of service (for example, contract of employment) to be a clinical director with a limited company (that is a NHS Pension Scheme direction E A) created to oversee the PCN, you may join the NHS Pension Scheme as an officer member if you wish.
 If, however you are engaged by the limited company under a contract for services (self-employed) arrangement you cannot join the NHS Pension Scheme.

-Adjustment to Contributions
+Adjustment to contributions